 their allegiance to the local lords giving rise to the feudal system.
 The feudal system was not slavery.
 Peasants were not owned by the lord and had legal rights.

 They could, for example, own property.
 Serfdom is the Russian form of feudalism.
-The feudal system was still widespread in Europe as late as the 17th century, but
+The feudal system was still widespread in Western Europe as late as the 16th century, but was seriously declining by the 17th century, except in Eastern Europe, especially the absolutist Tsarist Empire. .

 Russia until the 20th century was the least urbanized country in Europe.
 The vast proportion of the population lived and worked on farms or in rural